wwwaylon/wwwaylon.github.io/nihbio.md

 `myid <- "insert your Google Scholar ID" #------- Update with your Google Scholar ID`

-> Follow Google Scholar’s instructions for obtaining an ID: A primer on creating and modifying your Google Scholar account can be found at: https://scholar.google.com/intl/en/scholar/citations.html.
+> Follow Google Scholar???s instructions for obtaining an ID: A primer on creating and modifying your Google Scholar account can be found at: https://scholar.google.com/intl/en/scholar/citations.html.

 `C:/Users/mydata.xlsx #------ Update the location of the supporting files`